Estimated reading time: 8 minutes, 13 seconds

 While the other tips will help in preventing and reducing the cart abandonment phenomenon, remarketing will allow you to actually win back the potential customers that you may lose otherwise.

 Recovering and retaining a large chunk of lost sales in the abandoned shopping carts can give a much-needed boost to your revenue generation.
 While it may sound like a lot of hard work, it is extremely important to stay ahead in the eCommerce game.
-If you're dealing with digital cart abandonment, follow the above-mentioned tips and revamp your marketing strategies to maximise your profits.

 Ready to get started?